Susmita-Dey/StudyBuddy/README.md

 - Roadmap to prepare for the career or develop a new skill
 - Open Source Project
 - Project Ideas Based on the skill level and interest
+- Practice DS and Algo questions with the solution and explanation in a code editor

 ## Getting Started